-- Install "Queue here" POS and "Keep 2m apart" POS at appropriate points in your store to create some distance for the till operator. - > Facilitate the queue from an appropriate distance whilst at the same time encouraging those waiting to maintain 2m distances. - Create maximum space around the fixtures and displays that are proving most popular with customers. - Use a tannoy every 15 mins to advise customers of procedures.
+- Install "Queue here" POS and "Keep 2m apart" POS at appropriate points in your store to create some distance for the till operator. - > Facilitate the queue from an appropriate distance whilst at the same time encouraging those waiting to maintain 2m distances. - Ask any accompanying family members or friends to leave the bill payer to transact with the till operator. - Create maximum space around the fixtures and displays that are proving most popular with customers. - Use a tannoy at regular intervals to advise customers of procedures.